 The Blue Ridge CTC Security Department supervises and conducts fire drills twice annually at each of the school's campuses.
 The results of these drills are maintained in a folder entitled Fire Drills in the Security section of the schools public IT drive.
-Pre-drill invitations and announcements have been curtailed so as to bring a sense of realism to the drills, and briefings are prepared by the Public Safety Director.
-These briefings are maintained in the aforementioned Fire Drill folder.
+Pre-drill invitations and announcements have been curtailed so as to bring a sense of realism to the drills.
+Comparison charts track the evacuation times, specifically, the amount of time exhausted to exit each facility.
+Evacuation times are discussed at the school Safety and Security Committee meetings, and the aforementioned charts are maintained by the Director of Public Safety, and are located for review in the Fire Drill folder.